marieval/my-way-to-coding-2022/README.md

 **GitHub & Markdown:**
 - I like using markdown (I use it even for notes-taking (in Obsidian)) and I just came across some new things there: `~~Strike through~~` is this: ~~Strike through~~, subscript `H<sub>2</sub>0` makes this: H<sub>2</sub>0, superscript `X<sup>2</sup>` makes this: X<sup>2</sup>.

+**Data Structures - Arrays:**
+- lookup: O(1) / push: O(1) / insert: O(n) / delete: O(n)
+- difference between static and dynamic arrays (according to language - e.g. C++ has static arrays - the size of the array must be allocated ahead; / arrays in JavaScript, Python, arraylists in Java: are dynamic - the memory is not allocated ahead, but it is done dynamically).
+With dynamic arrays: according to the situtation, append/push can be O(n)!!!